 Subscribe to Ultimate Classic Rock on

-Passion also became the centerpiece to the launch of Gabriel’s Real World record label, whose mission was to introduce world music artists to the public.
-The record won a Grammy in 1990 for Best New Age Album, and reviews for the record were largely positive.
-Many critics felt that despite charges of musical cannibalism, the end product was a success.
-Rolling Stone gave the record three and half stars saying “…the collection…stands as a testament to the breadth of Gabriel’s interests, as well as his talents.
-Quite simply, Passion is that rare progressive-rock album that isn’t so enamored of its own cleverness that all it does is show off its own technical achievements.”
-Passion has maintained its musical timelessness and serves as both an artifact of film history and the culmination of Gabriel’s work that exemplifies music’s ability to express the divine.
+Passion also became the centerpiece to the launch of Gabriel’s Real World record label, whose mission was to introduce world music artists to the public, and won a Grammy in 1990 for Best New Age Album.
+In the years since, this project has maintained its timelessness, serving as both an artifact of film history and the culmination of Gabriel’s attempt to exemplify music’s ability to express the divine.